mdhiego/pwa-react-typescript/README.md

 1. **User**: Represents a user of the application.
 It includes attributes such as `id`, `username`, `email`, and `password`.
 2. **Track**: Represents a white noise sound available in the application.
 It includes attributes such as `id`, `title`, `audioPath`, and `duration`.
+3. **Category**: Represents the categories or tags assigned to white noise sounds in the Baby Sleep Application.
+Categories provide a way to organize and classify sounds based on their characteristics or themes.
+This model includes attributes such as `id` and `name`.
-3. Playlist: Stores the user-created playlists in the Baby Sleep Application.
+4. **Playlist**: Stores the user-created playlists in the Baby Sleep Application.
 A playlist is a collection of white noise sounds that users can create and customize according to their preferences.
 It includes attributes such as `id`, `name`, and `tracks`.
-4. **PlaybackHistory**: Stores the playback history of white noise sounds for a user.
+5. **PlaybackHistory**: Stores the playback history of white noise sounds for a user.
 It includes attributes such as `id`, `user_id`, `tracks`.

 The use of a relational database allows for efficient data storage, retrieval, and querying.
 The application utilizes SQL queries and database transactions to ensure data consistency and integrity.

+The database setup and migration are handled by the backend.
+The backend uses Entity Framework Core to manage the database and perform CRUD operations.
+And the data seeding is handled by the backend as well when using `development` environment.
+The backend uses Entity Framework Core to seed the database with sample data.

 ---